Johann Albrecht Bengel: Life and career

 For 28 years, from 1713 to 1741, he was master (Klosterpraeceptor) of the Klosterschule at Denkendorf, a seminary for candidates for the ministry established in a former monastery of the Canons of the Holy Sepulchre.
 To these years, the period of his greatest intellectual activity, belong many of his chief works.
+His first published work was the M. Tullii Ciceronis Epistolae ad diversos in 1719.

 In 1741 he was appointed prelate (i.e. general superintendent) at Herbrechtingen, where he remained until 1749, when he was raised to the dignity of consistorial counsellor and prelate of Alpirsbach, with a residence in Stuttgart.
 He devoted himself to the discharge of his duties as a member of the consistory.
 A question of considerable difficulty was at that time occupying the attention of the church courts: the manner in which those who separated themselves from the church were to be dealt with, and the amount of toleration which should be accorded to meetings held in private houses for the purpose of religious edification.
 The civil power (the Duke of Württemberg was a Roman Catholic) was disposed to have recourse to measures of repression, while the members of the consistory, recognizing the good effects of such meetings, were inclined to concede considerable liberty.
 Bengel exerted himself on the side of the members of the consistory.

+In 1749 he was appointed as councillor and prelate of Alpirsbach in Stuttgart.

 In 1751 the University of Tübingen conferred upon him the degree of Doctor of Divinity.

 He died in Stuttgart, aged 65.

+Beliefs and reputation

 Bengel carried on an 18-year-long controversy with Nicolaus Ludwig, Count von Zinzendorf, leader of the Moravian Brethren from Herrnhut in Saxony.
 This led to a break between the Moravian Brethren and the dour Pietism typical of Württemberg, represented by Bengel.
 With his determined certainty giving him systematic insight into the divine Plan of Salvation, Bengel dogmatically opposed the dynamic, ecumenical, missionary efforts of Zinzendorf, who was indifferent to all dogmatism and intolerance.
 As Bengel did not hesitate to manipulate historical calendars in his chiliastic attempts to predict the end of the world, Zinzendorf rejected this as superstitious "interpretation of signs."

 His reputation as a Biblical scholar and critic rests chiefly on his edition of the Greek New Testament (1734) and his exegetical annotations on the same, which have passed through many editions in Latin, German, and English and are still highly valued by expositors of the New Testament.